Medically reviewed by Drugs.com. Last updated on Feb 6, 2021.

 Treatment for cirrhosis depends on the cause and extent of your liver damage.
 The goals of treatment are to slow the progression of scar tissue in the liver and to prevent or treat symptoms and complications of cirrhosis.
 You may need to be hospitalized if you have severe liver damage.

 In early cirrhosis, it may be possible to minimize damage to the liver by treating the underlying cause.
 The options include:

 - Weight loss.
 People with cirrhosis caused by nonalcoholic fatty liver disease may become healthier if they lose weight and control their blood sugar levels.
-It is important to maintain adequate protein intake while attempting weight loss in the setting of cirrhosis.

 - Medications to control hepatitis.
 Medications may limit further damage to liver cells caused by hepatitis B or C through specific treatment of these viruses.